psidex/CustomBangSearch/README.md

 This produces a `build` directory containing the compiled JavaScript, and if building the release version, 2 zip files in the root of the project that can be uploaded to the browser web extension stores.

-Non "release" builds (i.e. dev builds) are not minified, can contain debugging calls such as `console.log`, and also contain some development tools loaded into the popup &| options windows.
+Non "release" builds (i.e. dev builds) are not minified, do more logging, force the browser to open the configuration page when the browser is opened, and also contains some development tools loaded into the popup window.

 ### Details